rinormaloku/qdrant-search/README.md

-# Better Qdrant MCP Server
+# Qdrant Search MCP Server

 A Model Context Protocol (MCP) server for enhanced Qdrant vector database functionality.
 This server provides a tool for searching the Qdrant vector database.